Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 - Toileting and incontinence care

-Even if provided in a nursing home, Medicare does not pay for custodial care.
-This is the care most people associate with nursing homes—and the most expensive type of care.
+Medicare does not pay for custodial care.
+That holds true even in a nursing home.
+This is the care most people picture in a nursing home.
+It is also the most costly type of care.

 The Cost of Long-Term Nursing Home Care